jmoncla/Java-Spring-Boot-Project1/README.md

 Vacation Checkout Application

-This project is a Java Spring Boot Web Application designed for managing vacation packages and customer orders with a checkout form.
+This project is a Java Spring Boot Web App designed for managing vacation packages and customer orders with a checkout form.
 It demonstrates the integration of a MySQL database with a RESTful API and is equipped with a modular architecture for scalability and maintainability.

 Tech Stack Used